lizzary/Quantitative-Strategy-Management-and-Monitoring-System-Platform/readme.md

 **Core Methods**:
 *   `load_all_characters()`:
     *   **Function**: Scans all Python files in the `characters/models/characters` directory and imports them.
-    *   **Mechanism**: Importing the Character model files chain-triggers the decorator registration of the Container and Label models imported within them.
+    *   **Mechanism**: Importing Character model files chain-triggers the decorator registration of the Container and Label models imported within them.
-    *   **Note**: Only Containers and Labels explicitly imported within the Character models will be registered and migrated.
+    *   **Note**: Only Containers and Labels explicitly imported within Character models will be registered and migrated.
-*   `check_registered()`: Checks if there is at least one registered Character, Container, and Label model; if not, it reports an error and exits.
+*   `check_registered()`: Checks if at least one Character, Container, and Label model is registered; if not, it errors and exits.
 *   `label_register()`, `container_register()`, `character_register()`: Decorator functions used to register model classes into their respective lists.

 **Usage Example**: